Skylake-dev/Notes/Machine Learning/Machine Learning.md

 We will consider infinite-horizon, discounted MDPs

 ### Policy iteration
-Two step iterative alogrithm, starting from a policy `π` (can choose whatever policy to start, even random):
+Two step iterative algorithm, starting from a policy `π` (can choose whatever policy to start, even random):
 - evaluate the given policy `π` (using the expectation equation or the iterative approach with the operator)
 - improve the policy `π` by computing the *greedy policy*
 ![DP_greedy_policy_improvement](assets/DP_greedy_policy_improvement.png)